 Immediately after the consummation of this offering (assuming no exercise of the underwriters' over-allotment option) we will have 37,500,000 (or 43,125,000 if the underwriters' over-allotment option is exercised in full) shares of common stock outstanding.
 Of these shares, the 30,000,000 shares (or 34,500,000 if the underwriters' overallotment option is exercised in full) sold in this offering will be freely tradable without restriction or further registration under the Securities Act, except for any shares purchased by one of our affiliates within the meaning of Rule 144 under the Securities Act.
-All of the remaining 7,500,000 (or 8,625,000 if the underwriters' over-allotment option is exercised in full) shares and all 8,000,000 (or 8,900,000 if the underwriters' over-allotment option is exercised in full) shares and all 8,000,000 (or the securities act. and the shares of Class B common stock and private placement warrants are subject to transfer restrictions as set forth elsewhere in this prospectus.
+All of the remaining 7,500,000 (or 8,625,000 if the underwriters' over-allotment option is exercised in full) shares and all 8,000,000 (or 8,900,000 if the underwriters' over-allotment option is exercised in full) shares and all 8,000,000 (or transfer restrictions as set forth elsewhere in this prospectus.
 These restricted securities will be subject to registration rights as more fully described below under "-Registration Rights."